 Name of Reserve Anticipated date of use Purpose of the reserve Reserves cash backed - Plant Replacement Reserve On-going To fund replacement of plant and equipment so that the cost is spread over to a number of years.
 Reserves cash backed - City Development Reserve On-going To fund improvement and purchase of property, plant and equipment.
-Reserves cash backed - North Street Reserve On-going To fund operational and capital costs of community and recreational facilities at Mt Claremont and Swanbourne, and infrastructure generally.
+Reserves cash backed - North Street Reserve On-going recreational facilities at Mt Claremont and Swanbourne, and infrastructure generally.
 Reserves cash backed - Welfare Reserve On-going To fund the operational and capital costs to welfare services.
-Reserves cash backed - Service Reserve On-going To fund purchase of property, purchase of land and for parking areas, expense of streets depots, town planning schemes, valuation and legal cost, items of works of an urgent nature such as drainage.
-Reserves cash backed - Insurance Reserve On-going To fund any excess that may arise from having a performance based workers compensation premium.
+Reserves cash backed - Service Reserve On-going areas, expense of streets depots, town planning schemes, valuation and legal cost, items of works of an urgent nature such Reserves cash backed - Insurance Reserve On-going To fund any excess that may arise from having a performance based workers compensation premium.
 Reserves cash backed - Waste Management Reserve On-going To fund replacement of rubbish bin stock so that the cost is spread over number of years.
 Reserves cash backed - Building Replacement Reserve On-going To fund the upgrade and/or replacement of council buildings.
-Reserves cash backed - Swanbourne Development Reserve On-going To fund capital works in the Swanbourne area associated with the Swanbourne Masterplan.
-Set-up in with proceeds of the insurance claim arising from the fire of council property in Swanbourne.
-Reserves cash backed - Public Art Reserve On-going To fund works of art in the City of Nedlands.
+Reserves cash backed - Swanbourne Development Reserve On-going the Swanbourne Masterplan.
+Set-up in with proceeds of the insurance claim arising from the fire of council property in Reserves cash backed - Public Art Reserve On-going To fund works of art in the City of Nedlands.
 Reserves cash backed - Business System Reserve On-going To fund council's business system.
-Reserves cash backed - All Abilities Play Space On-going To fund the annual operating and maintenance cost of the All Abilities Play Space Reserves cash backed - Underground Power Projects On-going To fund Underground Power Projects Reserves cash backed - Major Projects On-going To fund capital works from proceeds from sale of major assets
+Reserves cash backed - All Abilities Play Space On-going To fund the annual operating and maintenance cost of the All ailities Play Space Reserves cash backed - Underground Power Projects On-going To fund Underground Power Projects Reserves cash backed - Major Projects On-going To fund capital works from proceeds from sale of major assets